vazzup/vazzup.github.io/_posts/2020-04-09-Music-I-Listen-To.md

 layout: post_edited
 author: Vatsal Kanakiya
 date:   2020-04-09
-tags: Vatsal Kanakiya blog music lists personal likes
+tags: Vatsal Kanakiya blog music lists personal likes misc
 ---
 A list of Artists / Songs / Albums I like in the order I discovered them.
 Know any artists / albums that I love, but have missed?
 Drop me a text and I'll add it.